Weddings

 jen-elihu-wedding-009601-r1-012-s111865.jpg

-Traditionally, the bride’s parents (although anyone can host!) will pay for and throw an engagement party for their daughter and her husband-to-be, for the express purpose of welcoming him and introducing friends and extended family to the groom and his family and friends.
+Traditionally, the bride’s parents (although anyone can host!) will for their daughter and her husband-to-be, for the express purpose of welcoming him and introducing friends and extended family to the groom and his family and friends.
 Although this isn’t a requirement, it can be a wonderful way to get future wedding guests together to establish a rapport before the event—familiar faces always make for a more convivial affair.

 Demos